Iankimble/BLCH_Python/README.md

 # AP/ Intro Python Coding Standard

 # Office Hours
 Office hours will be from 4:p-4:45p every wednesday. please use the following link:

 [Office Hours](https://us06web.zoom.us/j/84894757579?pwd=1iNeGCMiEh1rhAQqv4hbR3Ig1tvQOO.1)

 # File and Folder naming and Structure
-Please make sure your are following the prescribed naming for your documents as well as make sure your folders are organized.
+Please make sure y our are following the prescribed naming for your documents as well as make sure your folders are organized.
 If your document does not have the right name, I cannot grade it.
 If your work isn't in the right folders I can not grade it.

 # Commit Messages